 2. A one-page abstract in addition to a detailed statement of the research project the applicant would like to pursue during the term of the fellowship (1,000 - 3,000 words).
 Applicants are also encouraged to submit a working bibliography for their projects.

 3. A brief (two-page) proposal for a seminar related to the applicant’s research.
 Seminars meet two hours per week for one semester (fourteen weeks) and enrollment is limited to fifteen graduate students and qualified undergraduate students.

 4. Two letters of recommendation from senior colleagues to whom candidates should send their research proposal and teaching proposal.
-Letters of recommendation should include an evaluation of the candidate's proposed research and teaching statements.
-Please ask referees to send their letters directly to the Society.
-Letters must be postmarked on or before October 1, 2012.
+Letters of recommendation should include an evaluation of the candidate’s proposed research and teaching statements.
+Please ask referees to submit their letters directly through the application link.
+Letters must be submitted on or before October 1, 2016.

 For further information: